GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 to consider when determining whether a user is rate-limited.

 ### How to trigger
-Enter IdV.
+Enter Identity Verification.
 Proceed to the 'Enter your Social Security number' screen.
 Repeatedly enter a bad SSN and click Continue until you are rate limited.
 ### UI effects
-After failing for the final time, the user will be redirected to the IdV rate limited screen.
-Any attempt to re-enter IdV will also redirect there.
+After failing for the final time, the user will be redirected to the Identity Verification rate limited screen.
+Any attempt to re-enter Identity Verification will also redirect there.

 [Rate Limited]({{site.baseurl}}/images/idv-ssn-rate-limited.png)